 3.7.6 A domain name is within 60 days (or a lesser period to be determined) after being transferred (apart from being transferred back to the original Registrar in cases where both Registrars so agree and/or where a decision in the dispute resolution process so directs).
 "Transferred" shall only mean that an inter-registrar transfer has occurred in accordance with the procedures of this policy.

-3.9.4 Domain name registration period time constraints, other than during the first 60 days of initial registration or during the first 60 days after a registrar transfer.
+3.9.4 Domain name registration period time constraints, other than during the first 60 days of initial registration, during the first 60 days after a registrar transfer, or during the 60-day lock following a Change of Registrant pursuant to Section II.C.2.

 3.10 The Registrar of Record has other mechanisms available to collect payment from the Registered Name Holder that are independent from the Transfer process.
 Hence, in the event of a dispute over payment, the Registrar of Record must not employ transfer processes as a mechanism to secure payment for services from a Registered Name Holder.
 Exceptions to this requirement are as follows: